QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

   - Three types of synaptic learning rules were summarized and refined into 17 sub rules
   - The hardware implementation of learning rules is given
   - Summarizes the implementation of various traces
+- **Neuromodulated Synaptic Plasticity on the SpiNNaker Neuromorphic**
+  - two factor and triple factor STDP algorithm

 ### Hard to classify